awslabs/aws-sap-automation/abapsdk/README.md

 # AWS SDK for SAP ABAP installer

+Performs the following steps:
-Downloads, unpacks and copies the AWS SDK for SAP ABAP's transport files to their designated location for further processing.
+1. Downloads, validates, unpacks and copies the AWS SDK for SAP ABAP's transport files to their designated location for further processing (mode=downloadandcopy)
-The script is further able to add all transport files to the SAP system's transport buffer and import the ABAP SDK's core transport.
-Additional transports can be imported as needed.
-For brand new installations, the script can generate a minimal transport profile, so that all transports are readily available after setting up transaction STMS.
+2. (Optional) Adds all transport files to the SAP system's transport buffer (mode=addtobuffer)
+3. (Optional) Imports the ABAP SDK's **core** transport (mode=importcore)

+Additional transports can be imported manually as needed.
+For brand new installations, the script generates a minimal transport profile, so that all transports are readily available after setting up SAP transaction STMS.

 ## Prerequisites (Once only)